nabilahintaka/Video-Game-Sales-Analysis/README.md

 ## Instructions
 1. Choose a **free** topic and create a **problem statement** first using the SMART method.
 My topic is Video Game Sales

-2. The dataset used comes from the keggle "Video Game Sales" which can be accessed [here](https://www.kaggle.com/datasets/gregorut/videogamesales)
+2. The dataset used comes from the kaggle "Video Game Sales" which can be accessed [here](https://www.kaggle.com/datasets/gregorut/videogamesales)

 4. Before determining the table, column, or other things in the dataset that will be used for data analysis and visualization, identify and describe the problem first to make it easier for you to do the analysis.
 You can use any method such as SWOT analysis, Fish bone diagram, 5W + 1H, etc. **Example:**
     - Problem Statement: `Knowing Food Consumption Preferences and Behavior in Urban Areas in Indonesia in 2021`